Jane Porter (Tarzan)

 Jane Porter (later Jane Clayton, Lady Greystoke) is a fictional character in Edgar Rice Burroughs's series of Tarzan novels and in adaptations of the saga to other media, particularly film.
-Jane, from Baltimore, Maryland, is the daughter of professor Archimedes Q. Porter.
-She becomes the love interest and later the wife of Tarzan, and subsequently the mother of their son Korak.
-She develops over the course of the series from a conventional damsel in distress, who must be rescued from various perils, to an educated, competent and capable adventuress in her own right, fully capable of defending herself and surviving on her own in the jungles of Africa.
+Jane, an American from Baltimore, Maryland, is the daughter of professor Archimedes Q. Porter.
+She becomes the love interest, later the wife of Tarzan and subsequently the mother of their son, Korak.
+She develops over the course of the series from a conventional damsel in distress, who must be rescued from various perils, to an educated, competent and capable adventuress in her own right, fully capable of defending herself and surviving on her own in the jungles of Africa, including the Congo Basin.

 In the novels

 Jane first appeared in the initial Tarzan novel Tarzan of the Apes (1912) then later reappeared in: